LinkedSoftwareDependencies/Article-Reproducability/content/components.md

 ## Describing components and their configuration
 {:#describing-components}

-Ruben T. writes this
-{:.todo}

 In this section, we introduce a vocabulary for describing software components and how they can be instantiated.
 We provide an example of the application of this vocabulary to object-oriented software components using JavaScript.

-### Components
+### Object-oriented components

-Within the components vocabulary, we reuse Fowler's definition of a [software component](cito:providesQuotationFor DependencyInjection).
+Within the _object-oriented components vocabulary_,
+we reuse Fowler's definition of a [software component](cito:providesQuotationFor DependencyInjection) as a "glob" of software.
 The purpose of a component is to provide operations that can be used by other components.
 The instantiation of a component can require certain parameters, just like object-oriented programming (OOP) languages allow constructors to have certain arguments.
+In this section, we assume OOP in the broad sense of the word, which only requires _classes_, _objects_ and _constructor parameters_.

 link to voc
 {:.todo}